Comunicaciones FC: Casper

 The mascot of Comunicaciones is the ghost Casper who has been accompanying the club since 1985.
 It was brought from Miami in September 1985 by the then president of the team, Teddy Plocharski, at a cost of $2,000 (15,392.65 Quetzales), being the first football club to use a mascot in Central America.

-He first appeared at the Doroteo Guamuch on September 8, 1985, for the 124th classic, in which Comunicaciones beat Municipal by 3 to 1.
+He first appeared at the Doroteo Guamuch on September 8, 1985, for the 124th edition of the Clásico Chapín, in which Comunicaciones beat Municipal by 3 to 1.
 The suit has undergone three transformations since its creation, the first in 1995 and the second 1998, this being the one that is maintained today.

 Stadium

 The team currently play their home games at the Estadio Cementos Progreso, which holds at a capacity of 17,000, where their B team used to play.
 Before 2023, they played at the Estadio Doroteo Guamuch Flores, which is also the home of the Guatemala national football team.